Access to Collections

 Collections which have been processed (prepared for researcher use by being arranged and described) are cataloged, and many of them also have more detailed descriptions.
 These collection guides, also called “finding aids,” are available on the MASC website and at Archives West.

-Collection guides include background and summary information, and generally also a “container list“ reflecting the physical arrangement of the collection (contents of boxes and folders).
+Collection guides include background and summary information, and generally also a “container list“ reflecting the physical arrangement of the collection (contents of boxes and folder).

 Unprocessed collections have not yet been arranged and described.
 They are listed in our Accession Register for Manuscripts and in our Accession Register for University Archives.
 In general, these collections are available for use, but in some cases there may be access restrictions due to donor requirements, or the condition or nature of the materials.